WScottJacobsen/BullsAndCows/README.md

 	$s5 - Cow count

-TODO: Get time working, do the rest of the project that isn't code
+TODO: Every part of the project that isn't the code

 Topic
 As discussed in class, the topic for the team project this semester is the WORD version of the Bulls & Cows game.